 Both bicyclists and drivers are bound by rules of the road.
 These rules include traffic laws for cars and any special state or local rules created specifically for cyclists.
 Both bicyclists and drivers must exercise care when on the road.

-Negligence is at the root of many kinds of lawsuits, including personal injury cases.
+Negligence is at the root of many lawsuits, including personal injury cases.
 Negligence involves a person who owes a duty of care to another person and breaches that duty.
 In such an event, the negligent party is liable for any resulting injuries.

 When a bicyclist files a lawsuit against a driver for injuries suffered in an accident, negligent behavior on the part of one or both parties is a critical factor.
 Driver negligence can take many forms, such as running a stop sign, speeding, or improperly using designated lanes.
 But what if the cyclist is partially at fault?
 Nevada follows the doctrine of modified comparative negligence , which means that a plaintiff can collect compensation from all other at-fault parties, so long as a court determines that the plaintiff was not 50 percent or more responsible for the accident.

 If you’re involved in a bicycle accident, you should first move to a safe area and seek medical care as soon as possible.
-Even if you think you’re uninjured or that your injuries are minor, some injuries may not show up until days or even weeks later.
+Even if you think you are okay, or that your injuries are minor, some injuries may not show up until days or even weeks later.
 It is important for your health that you receive prompt treatment.
 Also, medical records are important evidence that your attorney will use to prove that you were actually injured in the accident.
 Consider the following tips: When riding a bicycle, carry a cell phone, personal identification, and emergency contact information.

 As bicycling becomes more popular, you need to take appropriate safety measures to stay safe on the roads.
 If you or a loved one has been involved in a bicycle accident, you need to speak with an experienced, compassionate Las Vegas bicycle accident attorney.
 Our legal team has the experience and resources necessary to gather evidence and develop a strong case.
 Nevada’s statute of limitations laws impose strict time limits on when you may file a personal injury claim, so it is important to retain an attorney as soon as possible.
-Call Benson & Bingham at (702) 382-9797, or contact us online, to schedule a free consultation with an experienced member of our legal team.
+Call Benson & Bingham Accident Injury Lawyers, LLC at (702) 382-9797, or contact us online, to schedule a free consultation with an experienced member of our legal team.